cocobnl/Clip-Maker/README.md

 - Inside the `MAIN_DIR`, there must be a dir named `csf1`, this must contain the video markers named as `csf1.csv`.
 Also the dir `csf1` must contain a dir named `EXPORTAR AQUI` which contains the original video, the one to be clipped, named as `csf1.mp4`.
 This is, there must exist these two paths: `MAIN_DIR\csf1\csf1.csv` and `MAIN_DIR\csf1\EXPORTAR AQUI\csf1.mp4`.
 - Inside the `CLIPS_DIR`, there must be two dirs `YT` and `IG`, which will contain the clips for YouTube and IGTV respectively.
 This is, there must exist these two paths: `MAIN_DIR\YT` and `MAIN_DIR\IG`.

-\* These directories are also uploaded in the repo.
+\* These directories are also uploaded in the repo in `ROOT_DIR`.
+They have been uploaded after running the program, so it also contains the clips and respectives txt files.
+The original video couldn't been uploaded due to its size, however, it can downloaded from [here](https://www.pexels.com/video/ten-minutes-countdown-856925/).

 ### BAT File
 Finally, edit the `ClipMaker.bat` file and replace the path there with the path of your `ClipMaker.py` file.